chunky-metro/argus-discord/README.md

 ## Features

-- Listens to Discord channels and saves messages to Weaviate vector database
+- Listens to Discord channels and saves messages to OpenAI's vector store
-- Uses OpenAI and Langchain for intelligent processing and querying
+- Uses OpenAI for intelligent processing and querying
 - Generates embeddings for messages and calculates importance
 - Provides summaries of recent messages
 - Answers questions based on stored message history